 Q: I am considering applying for Social Security Disability because I can no longer perform my usual work.
 I have no training or skills to perform lighter duty activities.
 Can I receive disability Benefits?

 A: The Social Security Disability Insurance programs provides benefits, to you and certain members of your family, if you have worked long enough and have a medical condition that prevents you from working for at least 12 consecutive months.
 Depending on your age, education, and work experience, you may qualify for benefits even if you are not totally disabled.
 For example, individuals over 55, who have performed physical work activity most of their working lives, can still be considered disabled if they do not have the education or training to perform lighter duty activities.
 The Social Security Administration will want to see your medical records and test results to see what the doctors are saying about your physical condition and any limitations you have from performing your usual work.
 You can talk to the Social Security Administration directly by calling 1-877-405-0302, or by looking at the Social Security website at www.ssa.gov.
 You can also make an appointment to talk to somebody at the local Social Security office.
 You can also talk with an attorney who represents individuals who have applied for Social Security Disability.
-The consultation is free and attorney or representatives can only get paid if you are successful with your case.
+The case evaluation is free and attorney or representatives can only get paid if you are successful with your case.
 If you have been disabled at least 12 months or expected to be disabled for 12 months, you should file your application as soon as possible to ensure that you receive all the benefits to which you are entitled.